Murder of Meredith Emerson

 Meredith Hope Emerson (June 20, 1983 – January 4, 2008) was a 24-year-old woman who was murdered in January 2008 by drifter Gary Michael Hilton.
-She was last seen alive hiking with her dog on Blood Mountain in northern Georgia on New Year's Day 2008.
+She was last seen alive hiking with her black Labrador retriever on Blood Mountain in northern Georgia on New Year's Day 2008.
 Witnesses claimed to have seen her with an older man on the Spur Trail connecting the Appalachian Trail with the Byron Herbert Reece Parking Lot.
 When she did not return home on January 2, 2008, her friends began to search for her, without success.
 Her dog, Ella, was found on January 4, 2008, in Cumming, Georgia, approximately 60 mi away.

 At the time of her disappearance, Emerson lived in Buford, Georgia.

 Biography

 Emerson was born in Charleston, South Carolina.
 She was raised in Holly Springs, North Carolina, a suburb of Raleigh, and in Longmont, Colorado.
 Emerson graduated from Niwot High School.
 In 2005, she graduated with honors from the University of Georgia with a bachelor's degree in French and was given the Cecil Willcox Award for Excellence in French.